 Definition

 It refers to someone or something that can be trusted to perform well, consistently, or accurately without failing.
-It often describes people, services, tools, or processes that others depend on.
+It often describes people, services, tools, systems, or processes that others depend on.

 For example: “She is a reliable employee who always finishes her tasks on time.”